exercism/DEPRECATED.x-api/README.md

 [![Code Climate](https://codeclimate.com/github/exercism/x-api.png)](https://codeclimate.com/github/exercism/x-api)
 [![Dependency Status](https://gemnasium.com/exercism/x-api.png)](https://gemnasium.com/exercism/x-api)

-Exercism exercise API
+**Exercism exercise API**

-This codebase collects all the exercises and metadata that make up the problem sets for exercism.io.
+This codebase provides an API for delivering Exercism exercises.
+This is consumed both by the Exercism command-line client, as well as the Exercism website.

 The exercises for each language are stored in separate repositories, included here as git submodules.

-This codebase provides an API for serving the Exercism exercises to people using the Exercism command-line client.
+The common metadata which is shared between all the language tracks are also included as a git submodule.

 ## Getting Started

+The API is implemented in Ruby as a Sinatra application.

 Fork and clone per usual, then run: